mbutrovich/mbutrovich.github.io/_pages/service.md

 **To the University**

-* Computer Science Department, Doctoral Review Committee (2020 — present)
+* Computer Science Department - Doctoral Review Committee (2020 — present)
-* Computer Science Department, MSCS Admissions Committee (2019, 2020, 2021, 2022)
+* Computer Science Department - MSCS Admissions Committee (2019, 2020, 2021, 2022)

 **To the Profession**